-If a NOC is required, prior to requesting the first inspection, you must submit a recorded Notice of Commencement to the Building Department (FS§713.135).
+If a NOC is required, prior to requesting the first inspection, you must submit a recorded NOC to the Building Department (FS§713.135).
 This must be provided to the Building Department in one of the two following ways (FS 713.135(d)):

-- Certified copy of recorded Notice of Commencement, or
+- Certified copy of the recorded NOC, or

 - Notarized statement from the owner, or the owner’s authorized agent, of the property stating that a Notice of Commencement has been filed for recording to the Monroe County Clerk’s Office for recording, along with a copy of the Notice of Commencement submitted for recording.

 Before an inspection is performed ensure the site street address is clearly posted on the property, visible from the road (FBCR 319.1/ FBC 501.2).
-Owner/builders must be present for all inspections (FS§489.103)
+Owner/builder must be present for all inspections (FS§489.103).

-The permit card issued and posted on-site displays the minimum inspections required.
+The permit card issued displays the minimum inspections required.
 The contractor should request appropriate inspections to cover the scope of work performed in addition to those listed on the permit card.

-(IVR may not be available from 11 p.m. to 4 a.m. on Thursday evenings/Friday mornings due to weekly system maintenance.)
+(IVR may not be available from 11 p.m. to 4 a.m. on Thursday evenings and Friday mornings due to weekly system maintenance.)

 After Hours Inspection Requests

-Permit applicants may request required inspections to be conducted outside of normal working hours (Monday through Friday 8 a.m. to 5 p.m.) by paying an additional fee that will be charged per hour or fraction thereof, with a two-hour minimum.
-Complete and submit to the Building Department: After Hours Inspection Request Opens a New Window. .
+Applicants may request required inspections be conducted outside of normal working hours (Monday through Friday 8 a.m. to 5 p.m.) by paying an additional fee that will be charged per hour or fraction thereof, with a two-hour minimum.

-NOTE: Floodplain, Planning and Environmental Resources, and Fire inspections on building permits MAY NOT be conducted by an Engineer, Architect, or Private Provider.
-County staff from these departments will make every attempt possible to provide inspection services as staff resources are available for issued active permits.
-Questions regarding Fire inspections can be emailed to Zully Hemeyer.
+Floodplain, Planning, Environmental Resources, and Fire inspections on building permits MAY NOT be conducted by an engineer, architect, or private provider.
+County staff from these departments will provide inspection services as staff resources are available for issued active permits.
+Fire inspections can be emailed to Zully Hemeyer.

-Private Providers are required to use the IVR system to call in/schedule inspection(s) and then submit inspection results within 2 days for each inspection using the "Inspection Report" form found in the Private Provider Notice packet.
-Additionally at the end of all inspections required for the job the Private Provider is required to submit a "Certificate of Inspection(s)/Compliance" form also found in the
+Private providers are required to use the IVR system to schedule inspection(s) and then submit inspection results within two days for each inspection using the "Inspection Report" form found in the Private Provider Notice packet.
+At the end of all inspections required, the private provider is required to submit a "Certificate of Inspection(s)/Compliance" form also in the packet.

-Please use these email accounts to submit ONLY the "Inspection Report" (form found in the Private Provider Notice packet) within 2 days of completing an inspection:
+Use these email accounts to submit ONLY the "Inspection Report" (form found in the Private Provider Notice packet) within two days of completing an inspection:

-The following Private Provide documents are required to be submitted only to Monroe County Building Department; They are no longer accepted via email as instructed during office closure due to COVID19.
+The following private provider documents are required to be submitted to the Monroe County Building Department.
+They are no longer accepted via email as instructed during office closure due to COVID19.

-- Use of Private Provide Notice form to add a private provider to a permit.
+- Use of Private Provider Notice Form - to add a private provider to a permit.